Buendia station (PNR)

 Buendia station is a former railway station located on the South Main Line in Makati, Metro Manila, Philippines.

 Buendia was the ninth station from Tutuban and is one of three stations serving Makati, the other two being Pasay Road and EDSA.
 It was permanently closed in favor of a newly constructed, more spacious Dela Rosa station located south across Dela Rosa Street.

 History

 Buendia station was opened on November 24, 1975 as part of the 83rd anniversary of PNR coincided with the track duplication from Paco to Pasay Road, the station was renovated from 1989 to 1990 for the Metrotren Commuter service.

 During the Northrail–Southrail Linkage Project, the platforms were raised with renovation of the station area and formally reopened on July 14, 2009.

 On September 8, 2017, the station was closed due to short platforms where four to five-car trains do not fit.
-A new station was built south of the former station.
+A new station, called Dela Rosa station, was built south of the former station.

-The station will be reconstructed and reopened as a major stop on the North–South Commuter Railway.
-The opening date is set between 2024 and 2028.
+The station will be repurposed as an elevated station and reopened as a major stop on the North–South Commuter Railway.
+The opening date is set beyond 2030.